ivan-khvostishkov/backup-profiler-bin/README.md

 - `profile-unimportant.txt` - Paths marked as low priority for cleanup
 - `profile-ack.txt` - Acknowledged/reviewed paths during cleanup process

+## Results

+This size-first approach delivers faster results with maximum impact - the biggest and most expensive storage consumers are inventoried and cleaned up first, while the long tail of small files (which have minimal storage impact) can be safely ignored.

 ## Use Case

 A unique storage analysis tool for reviewing and cleaning up disk space.
 Unlike traditional hierarchical disk cleaners, it presents storage as a flat list of paths sorted by size in decreasing order, with files and folders mixed together.